 Ask your team to reach out to new hires and introduce themselves to start building relationships from the first week.
 If you can, invite new hires to spend some time together at the HQ, have lunch, or have an offsite with everyone.
 If this isn’t realistic for your team, you can still create some remote-based traditions or ceremonies for teams to spend non-work-related time together.

 When it comes to collaboration in a virtual or remote-work environment, this can often be one of the more challenging pieces.
-Consider the tools you use and how empowering your team with emotional intelligence data could help bridge the gap between being in-office and picking up on how best to work with one another.
+Consider collaboration tools for remote teams that will empower your team with emotional intelligence data could help bridge the gap between being in-office and picking up on how best to work with one another.
 Plug-in collaboration apps are available that can accelerate that process!

 Your remote employees’ start dates will come and go.
 When onboarding is successful, they will become important members of the team and valuable company employees.
 But to make sure they do, you know the process of onboarding an employee is never really over.
 Continue streamlining your onboarding process with these ever-present goals — fostering collaboration, empowering employees, and building a stronger company through a people-centric lens — and the time and effort you invest in your plan will be invaluable down the road.

 With the hunt for talent more fierce than ever and the costs of replacing recently added talent staggering, coupled with the benefits of higher retention and productivity when onboarding is successful, there’s a huge opportunity for most organizations to do more in order to make their onboarding processes more effective.
-Download the checklist for quick takeaways and template for how to streamline and structure your onboarding process.
+Download the checklist for quick takeaways, tips of using collaboration tools for remote teams, and a template for how to streamline and structure your onboarding process.